broadinstitute/flipbook/README.md

 ### Comparing reviews:

-If 2 or more people review the same images, the reviews can be compared using the `compare_form_response_tables` script.
+If 2 or more people review the same images, the reviews can be compared using the `compare_flipbook_form_response_tables` script.

 For example:
 ```
-python3 -m compare_form_response_tables egor_flipbook_form_responses.tsv  ben_flipbook_form_responses.tsv -o combined_responses.tsv -s1 egor -s2 ben
+python3 -m compare_flipbook_form_response_tables egor_flipbook_form_responses.tsv  ben_flipbook_form_responses.tsv -o combined_responses.tsv -s1 egor -s2 ben
 ```

 This script will print concordance stats, and output a `combined_responses.tsv` table that contains one image per row as well as each person's review of the image.

-To see the full list of args and descriptions, run `python3 -m compare_form_response_tables --help`
+To see the full list of args and descriptions, run `python3 -m compare_flipbook_form_response_tables --help`

 ### Development: